-In the world of nutrition and fitness, weight loss is a common goal for the majority of the general population.
-So much so that in fact individuals perseverate on it while overlooking other body composition metrics such as lean mass and body fat percentage.
+In nutrition and fitness, weight loss is a common goal for most people.
+So much so that individuals perseverate on it while overlooking other body composition metrics such as lean mass and body fat percentage.

 While weight loss is a good general indicator of improvement in body composition, it is not the end all be all.
-Depending on your training history and methodology (i.e. resistance exercise vs aerobic exercise) there are other physiological changes that take place.
+Depending on your training history and methodology (i.e. resistance exercise vs aerobic exercise) other physiological changes take place.

 So we know that weight is unmistakably measured on a scale, but how do we measure other metrics such as body fat, lean mass and bone mass?